 Kern Behavioral Health & Recovery Services is proud to work with First 5 Kern on its Help Me Grow Kern program.
 It aims to increase developmental screenings for children across Kern County as well as provide linkage to needed services in our community.

 Out of County Foster Care Youth

 Non-Kern County Foster Youth that are placed in Kern County by another County (of Jurisdiction) may access specialty mental health services through the request for a Presumptive Transfer.

 Placing Agency for the County of Jurisdiction should submit their request of Presumptive Transfer within (3) business days of the decision to place a foster youth outside of the County of Jurisdiction.

-Presumptive Transfer may be requested by Placing Agency by contacting Kern BHRS Care Coordination Unit at 661-868-7858 or at firstname.lastname@example.org
+Presumptive Transfer may be requested by Placing Agency by contacting Kern BHRS Care Coordination Unit Desk at (661) 635-1340 or at cell phone number at (661) 410-9772 or by email at firstname.lastname@example.org

 Assembly Bill 1299 (Ridley-Thomas, Chapter 603, Statutes 2016) established Presumptive Transfer, a policy to improve the timely and effective provision and payment of specialty mental health services to children in foster care who are placed outside of their counties of jurisdiction by transferring the responsibility for the provision and payment of specialty mental health services to the county of residence.
 Discussions regarding presumptive transfer should occur with the child and his or her parent, with the Child and Family Team (CFT) members, and in consultation with other professionals who serve the child or youth and be based on meeting the child’s needs as appropriate.